Transporting disabled children's equipment in the car

 - medical equipment, including feeding pumps, suction machines, ventilators and oxygen cylinders

 Medical equipment - such as feeding pumps, ventilators attached to tracheostomies, and oxygen cylinders - needs to be transported carefully.
-You'll have to think about how you can transfer it into and out of the car, and how you can secure it while you're underway.

 - If necessary, feeding pumps can be temporarily disconnected while you transfer the child into and out of the car.
 They're also quite light, so they're not difficult to secure.